 Sanitary Sewer Rehabilitation Phase IV.
-Design is underway

-for the fourth phase of the Sanitary Sewer Rehabilitation program.
+Design is nearly complete for the fourth phase of the Sanitary Sewer Rehabilitation program.
 This program inspects, prioritizes and rehabilitates the critical sewer interceptors that are the backbone of the sanitary sewer system.
-The selected mains will be lined with a cured-inplace pipe inserted from manhole to manhole, which minimizes excavation and therefore minimizes inconvenience to the public.
+The selected mains will be lined with a cured-in-place pipe inserted from manhole to manhole, which minimizes excavation and therefore minimizes inconvenience to the public.

-Town Creek Culvert

-Improvements.
-As part

-of the City of Greenville's

-ongoing Town Creek Culvert

-Improvements project,

-major sections of our sewer

-infrastructure have been replaced

-to facilitate installation of a new storm drainage culvert.
+Town Creek Culvert Improvements.
+As part of the City of Greenville's ongoing Town Creek Culvert Improvements project, major sections of our sewer infrastructure have been replaced to facilitate installation of a new storm drainage culvert.

 Annual Sewer Improvements.
 Each year, Greenville Utilities funds the annual sewer improvements specifically aimed at reducing inflow and infiltration or replacing infrastructure that is near failure.
-This year, the improvements included lining a section of gravity main under Greenville Boulevard near Kristen Drive showing signs of significant deterioration as well as lining a main near Beatty Street and the railroad tracks which also showed signs of significant deterioration.
+This year, the improvements included lining several mains along Crown Point Road and Granville Drive in the Lynndale neighborhood, which were showing signs of failure.